How Brands and Aggregators Are Rethinking Wholesale Furniture Sourcing

 Curved furniture is a defining feature of the 90s aesthetic and continues to perform well in 2026.

 Rounded armchairs, curved sofas, and organic coffee tables soften interiors and work across a wide range of retail environments.
-Brands leveraging this trend typically work with manufacturers experienced in precision upholstery and curved wood construction.
+Brands leveraging this trend typically work with potential suppliers experienced in precision upholstery and curved wood construction.

 Display Cabinets and Modular Storage